code11/engine/docs/docs/api/observe.md

 sidebar_label: Observe
 ---

-`Observe` give us the ability to observe values from our state.
-To get a "live" version of a value from Engine's global state, we can access the state properties directly from `Observe` import.
+`Observe` gives the ability to observe values from global state.
+To get a "live" version of a value from Engine's global state, state properties can be directly accessed from imported `Observe`.

-e.g if our state looks like:
+e.g if the state looks like:

 ```json
 {